alaki98/alaki98/docs/source/index.rst

 Welcome to alakis's documentation!
 ===================================

-This is a test documentation for alaki98 package... .
+This is a test documentation for alaki98 package ... .
 Enjoy it ... .
 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.